jainachin/awsInterface/README.md

 ### esInterface

 This is a wrapper built around the Python client for Elasticsearch: [elasticsearch](https://elasticsearch-py.readthedocs.io/en/master/).
-It provided a Python interface to read and write data to Elasticsearch, running on either an EC2 intance in AWS or a local machine.
+It provides a Python interface to read and write data to Elasticsearch, running on either an EC2 intance in AWS or a local machine.
 The following methods are supported:

     INDEX: defined methods for es index
     -- create_index new index